College of Staten Island High School for International Studies: Academics

 CSIHSIS students are expected to follow a rigorous, globally based curriculum throughout their entire experience at high school.
 This also allows students to take different course that are scarcely available throughout the NYCDOE system, such as Global Technology and International Journalism.
 Students are also expected to study a second language for a full four years.
 Languages currently offered are Spanish and Mandarin.
 While studying a second language, students also have the opportunity for international travel, and can take extra student exchange trips as well.
 During the summer of 2006, two students traveled to China through scholarships from the China Institute.
 Two Students also participated in a travel study tour to China through a grant from the Asia Society the following year.
 On this trip, students accelerated and expanded their study of Mandarin through real-world experience, helped to build houses for some of China's less fortunate, and traveled throughout China.
 Students have also had the option to travel to various countries including Italy, England, France and Spain.
 During 2008–2009 school year, students learning Japanese traveled to Japan where they visited a school, participated in a home stay and traveled throughout the country.

-Beginning in freshman year, students have the opportunity to take College Now courses.
-Sophomore students will begin to have the ability to take Honors courses.

-"CSIHSIS students participate in project and inquiry based instruction and learning that integrates world issues, global perspectives, languages and cultures into all disciplines" according to an "Annual School Report Supplement" of the New York City education department.
-Students put in 120 hours of service learning, annually create a portfolio and participate in an internship.
-"Students take college courses, courses collaboratively taught by professors and teachers, [and] travel internationally."

 Special academic programs include AP US History; AP Studio Art, AP Biology, AP Calculus, AP English, International Journalism, Forensics, Statistics, Global Finance, a Percussion Ensemble, a Model United Nations Program, College Now; Architecture, Construction & Engineering Program; an after school Homework Center and a three-week Freshman Summer Academy.